Nickflanagn24/searsteaks/README.md

 The project board maintains separate columns for "Solved Bugs" and "Unsolved Bugs," providing immediate visibility into which issues have been addressed and which still require attention.
 This systematic approach to bug tracking has been instrumental in maintaining code quality and ensuring a smooth user experience.
 For a complete view of all identified bugs and their current status, please visit the GitHub Projects link above.

+## Known Issues and Workarounds

+### Chrome Console Warning: "Deprecated API for given entry type"

+You may notice a console warning in Chrome DevTools that appears as:

+VM964 vendor.js:142 Deprecated API for given entry type.

+#### Explanation

+This warning occurs in Google Chrome when a third-party JavaScript library (in this case, a minified vendor.js file) uses deprecated features of the Performance API.
+This is a harmless warning that does not affect the functionality of the website.

+#### Important Notes

+- **Not a Functional Issue**: This warning does not impact site performance or user experience
+- **Browser-Specific**: This warning appears only in Chrome's Developer Tools and is not visible to end users
+- **Third-Party Code**: The warning originates from an external library, not from our own application code

+#### Attempted Solutions

+Several approaches were tried to suppress this warning:
+- Overriding the Performance API methods
+- Console error suppression techniques
+- Adding polyfills for deprecated API features

+Unfortunately, due to the nature of how Chrome processes these warnings and how the third-party library is structured, none of these solutions completely eliminated the warning without potentially introducing other issues.

+#### For Developers

+When working on this project, you can:

+1. **Ignore the warning**: It's safe to do so as it doesn't affect functionality
+2. **Filter the console**: Use Chrome DevTools filter feature to hide messages containing "Deprecated API"
+3. **Use a different browser**: For development work where clean console output is needed

+#### Future Consideration

+As browsers continue to evolve, this warning may eventually disappear when the third-party libraries are updated or when Chrome changes how it handles these deprecated API calls.

 ---

  # 🛠️ Technologies Used